mgravitt/sgs/README.md

-# Mnemonic-Generate-Save (sgs) CLI
+# Secret-Generate-Save (sgs) CLI

-A command-line interface for generating and saving secret mnemonics.
+A command-line interface for generating and saving secret mnemonics and keys.

 ## Installation